VarunB453/Interview-150/README.md

 ## 🌟 Upcoming Goals

-- Reach 30 problems by the end of the month ✅
+- ✅ Reach 30 problems by the end of the month
-- Add unit tests for each Java file 📦
+- 📦 Add unit tests for each Java file
+- 🔁 Revisit and optimize any early solutions if needed

 ---